TheMdTF/mdtf-public/README.md

   This is the default API for matching systems that are submitted for analysis.
 It supports images producing biometric templates and the comparison of those templates.
 - **pad-systems**
   - **active-pad-system** [\[Acquisition\]](#Definitions)
     This API supports acquisition for RIVTD/RIVR Track 3 systems that arrive at our facilities.
-Systems must submit collected data as well as performance attack detection results and analysis parameters.
+Systems must submit acquired data as well as presentation attack detection results and analysis parameters.
   - **passive-pad-system** [\[Analysis\]](#Definitions)
     This API supports RIVTD/RIVR Track 3 systems that are submitted for analysis.
-These systems must produce performance attack detection results and analysis parameters when sent biometric data.
+These systems must produce presentation attack detection results and analysis parameters when sent biometric data.

 ## Datasets